Niruta5/CS310-pa01-summer2020/README.md

 3. Copy code from your text book _Data Structures and Problem Solving Using Java_, 4th Edition by _Mark A. Weiss_

 ## Submission Instructions
-- Use the cloud or some other server to backup your code!
+- Important: Use the cloud or some other server (e.g. github) to backup your code!
+This will save your life when you submit the wrong version of your code.
 - Remove all test files, jar files, class files, etc.
-- You should just submit your java files and your readme.txt
-- Zip your user folder (not just the files) and name the zip “username-p1.zip” (no other type of archive) where “username” is your username.
+- Zip your user folder (not just the files) and name the zip **username-p1.zip** (no other type of archive) where “username” is your GMU username when you log into patriotweb.
 - Submit to blackboard.

 ## Grading Rubric